 The purpose of the Master of Arts in Christian Ministry degree is to provide a basic understanding of theological disciplines for those in the practice of Christian ministry.
-In 2014, this degree became one of only six professional master's degrees in North America accredited by the Association of Theological Schools to be delivered 100% online.

 This 42-hour program is designed for those currently serving in local congregations.
-Students do their coursework on their own schedule.
-The seminary has scheduled courses in such a way that students can complete this program in three years or 24 months if attending year-round.
-Students may take one to three courses each semester.
+The seminary has scheduled courses in such a way that students can complete this program in two years if attending year-round.